jennur/kokebokami/frontend/plugins/README.md

 ## globalComponents.js

 This file registers selected components globally.
 If a component is registered in this file, it is ready for use anywhere in the app without a local import.
 Unless a component is frequently used, there is no need to register the component globally.
-Registering too many global components may affect the performance of the app as it means the components will load on _all_ pages.

 ## router-auth.client.js